Keeping reading to find out

 There are several factors you need to consider when looking at valuing your house, and you should look at a variety of different ways of valuing your property in order to get an overall figure.

-• Get an estate agent
+• Get an estate agents opinion

 • Sold house prices in the area